 Besides her own design practice, Foley is currently also working as part of the London-based design duo DEBUNK collective alongside fellow designer Maël Hénaff.
-The collective has exhibited its Deepfake Propaganda For Social Good project as part of the Tate Moderns’ Exchange 2019: School For Civic Action At Tate Exchange.
-The premises of the interactive installation was to enable the visitors of the event to code their climate change demands into an open-source system.
+The collective has exhibited its Deepfake Propaganda For Social Good project as part of the Tate Modern Exchange 2019: School For Civic Action At Tate Exchange.
+The premise of the interactive installation was to enable the event visitors to code their climate change demands into an open-source system.
 Next, the design duo brought the demands expressed by the public to life via the readily available deep fake technology and gathered them into a final video, which has been made available on YouTube.
-The main aim of the project was to attract people to the cause of climate change, currently being advocated by the Extinction Rebellion network as well as demonstrate the power of individuals and local communities to advocate for global progress.
+The project’s main aim was to attract people to the cause of climate change, currently being advocated by the Extinction Rebellion network as well as demonstrate the power of individuals and local communities to advocate for global progress.

 As our current day society fails to understand and analyze what we are experiencing on a cultural scale due to the unprecedentedly fast speed at which discoveries of complex technologies are being made, an increasing amount of designers seem to have taken a more critical approach to their practice to mirror this phenomenon.
-The common motivation behind the variety of different creative practices, such as Foleys’, is to explore how design can be used as a tool to encourage government, industry, and the public to collectively shape our increasingly complex world.
+The common motivation behind various creative practices, such as Foleys’, is to explore how design can be used to encourage government, industry, and the public to collectively shape our increasingly complex world.

 For our audience that is not familiar with your work; could you tell us a bit about your background, interests and inspirations?